pywbem/pywbemtools/docs/appendix.rst

    REPL
-      Stands for "Read-Execute-Print-Loop" which is a term that denotes the pywbemcli shell interactive mode where multiple command-groups and subcommands may be executed within the context of a connection defined by a set of general options.
+      Stands for "Read-Execute-Print-Loop" which is a term that denotes the pywbemcli shell interactive mode where multiple command-groups and commands may be executed within the context of a connection defined by a set of general options.

    GLOB
       A pathname pattern pattern expansion used in Unix environments.
-It is used by pywbemcli to expand classnames in the ``class find`` subcommand.
+It is used by pywbemcli to expand classnames in the ``class find`` command.
       No tilde expansion is done, but ``*``, ``?``, and character ranges expressed with ``[]`` will be correctly matched.